 Here are some more Superstitions that my Mother had:

 Ivy growing on a house protects the inhabitants from witchcraft and evil.

 Cover your mouth when you yawn, or your soul can go out of your body along with the yawn.

 Rosemary planted by the doorstep will keep witches away.

 Do you or anyone in your family have a Superstition?
 I would love to hear about them.

-Come back on Friday for the next installment of “My Mothers Superstitions – Tales from the Dark Side.”
+Come back on Friday for the last installment of “My Mothers Superstitious – Tales from the Dark Side.”

 I am a professional genealogist, writer, photographer, crafter, reader, wife, mother, and grandma.
 I have two books available on Amazon.com: Your Family History: Doing It Right the First Time and Planning Your Genealogy Research Trip.
 You can also connect with me via Facebook or Twitter.